Description

 MaxDuration:

-• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 103 days is lower, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 95 days, which is greater, thus worse than the value of 87 days from the benchmark.

 AveDuration: